 Developer-friendly Drupal Community

 Helen Keller said, “Alone we can do so little; together we can do so much.”
 Put another way, teamwork makes the dream work!
 When using the Drupal CMS, you become part of a community of thousands of Drupal Developers and Content Managers.
-Drupal has one of the strongest open source communities in the world.
+Drupal has one of the strongest open source communities in the world meaning there is tons of code already written for a lot of custom use cases and contrib modules.
+Plus, this code is often regularly maintained and covered by a security policy similar to Core.
+All this means there is a decreased need for developers to write and maintain custom code.
 There are Slack Channels to stay up to date on security, email lists, forums, and the like.
 Your developers will not be alone in the world of Drupal.

 One oft-overlooked part of the critical path to building a new website is migrating data and content from the old website.
 Drupal has many tools for doing this in a more automated way (beware anyone who promises complete automation here.
 It does not exist!).
 For example, Drupal 7 has node export/import.
-Content Migration is made easier in Drupal 8, which has built-in support for multiple methods of accessing data programmatically.
+Content Migration is made easier in versions 8, 9, 10 and now 11 which has built-in support for multiple methods of accessing data programmatically.
 There are also third-party tools, like Gather Content which have integrations for Drupal and other CMSs.

 Future Proof